MarcinPekala/ppbackend/readme.md

 <img src="https://github.com/MarcinPekala/readme_images/blob/master/FORM.png" width="600"/>

-To submit a book into the database you simply enter a book's details into "Book author", "Book title" and "Book's year of publication" fields, and click "Add a book".
+In order to submit a book to the database, you simply enter the book's details into "Book author", "Book title" and "Book's year of publication" fields, and click "Add a book".
 Not all fields need to be filled.
 You can also click "Delete all books" but this proccess is irreversible.

 #### 2.2.4 Switch to Vaadin front